reposense/RepoSense/docs/UserGuide.md

 ## Interpreting the Report

 As the report consist of static pages, it can be viewed using a Web Browser, and can be deployed on most Web hosting platforms (such as [GitHub Pages](https://pages.github.com/)).
-Assuming the report has been generated already, herer are the two options to load the report onto a Browser:
+Assuming the report has been generated already, here are the two options to load the report onto a Browser:
 * Run RepoSense with the `-view` option:<br>
   Format: `java -jar RepoSense.jar -view REPORT_FOLDER`<br>
   Example: `java -jar RepoSense.jar -view ./myReport/reposense-report`